 - confirmation that you have supplied the requested documents as part of your formal application for the position

 - contact details.

-Please note, not providing a cover letter (as requested for all advertised positions) may result in your application being considered from the shortlisting process.
+Please note, not providing a cover letter (as requested for all advertised positions) may result in your application being not considered from the shortlisting process.